+ii.
 Phase II

-Phase II awards will be made to firms on the basis of results of their Phase I effort and/or the scientific merit, technical merit, and commercialization potential of the Phase II proposal.
 Phase II awards are made in accordance with the SBA Policy Directive guidelines, current version.
 The period of performance is generally 24 months.
 Phase II is the principal research or research and development effort and is expected to produce a well-defined deliverable prototype.
 A Phase II contractor may receive up to one additional, sequential Phase II award for continued work on the project.

+iii.
 Phase III

 Under Phase III, the Proposer is required to obtain funding from either the private sector, a non-SBIR Government source, or both, to develop the prototype into a viable product or non-R&D service for sale in military or private sector markets.
-SBIR Phase III refers to work that derives from, extends, or completes an effort made under prior SBIR funding agreements, but is funded by sources other than the SBIR Program.
+SBIR Phase III refers to work that derives from, extends, or completes an effort made under prior SBIR funding agreements, but is funded by sources other than the c.
+Eligibility

+SBIR Program.
 Phase III work is typically oriented towards commercialization of SBIR research or technology.